Core Web Vitals: Why Hand-Written Code Scores 100 (and WordPress Rarely Beats 60)

 - CLS: 0.28 → 0.02.

 It’s not just WordPress.
-All drag‑and‑drop platforms suffer from poor defaults:
+Every drag-and-drop platform suffers from poor defaults:

-- Wix/Squarespace: Inline styles everywhere, huge DOM size, and no control over critical CSS.
-Average Lighthouse mobile score: 30–50.
+- Wix/Squarespace: inline styles everywhere, huge DOM size, and no control over critical CSS.
+Average mobile Lighthouse: 30–50.

-- Webflow: Can be optimized, but requires expert knowledge and still outputs bloated code compared to hand‑coded PHP.
+- Webflow: can be optimised, but it takes expert knowledge and still produces bloated code compared to hand-written PHP.

-Only custom PHP gives you full control over every byte that reaches the browser.
+Only custom PHP gives you total control over every byte that reaches the browser.

 You don’t need to write everything from scratch.
-I build each website manually, so you get a 100% tailored codebase.
-The result: a Lighthouse score you can screenshot and use as a trust signal.
-You can also start with a static site generator (Hugo, Eleventy) and later add PHP for dynamic features.
+I build every site by hand, so you get a 100% tailored codebase — and a Lighthouse score you can screenshot and use as a trust signal.
+You can also start with a static-site generator (Hugo, Eleventy) and add PHP for dynamic features later.

-- Test your current site on PageSpeed Insights (mobile).
-Note your LCP, INP, CLS.
+- Test your current site in PageSpeed Insights (mobile).
+Note your LCP, INP and CLS.

-- Fix low‑hanging fruit: compress images, enable caching, remove unused plugins.
+- Fix the easy wins: compress images, enable caching, remove unused plugins.

 - If you’re below 70, consider a platform migration.
-The ROI on a custom PHP site often pays for itself in 6–12 months through higher conversions and lower hosting costs.
+The ROI of a custom PHP site often pays for itself in 6–12 months through higher conversions and lower hosting costs.

 - Or hire me.
 I’ll build you a custom PHP site that scores 100 — guaranteed.